node-red/node-red/CONTRIBUTING.md

 Please raise any bug reports on the relevant project's issue tracker.
 Be sure to search the list to see if your issue has already been raised.

-A good bug report is one that make it easy for us to understand what you were trying to do and what went wrong.
+A good bug report is one that makes it easy for us to understand what you were trying to do and what went wrong.

 Provide as much context as possible so we can try to recreate the issue.